Hello World Juju Kubernetes

 You can use your own cloud name in place of myk8scloud.

-Deploying a bespoke Kubernetes may be done using conjure-up or deploying the kubernetes core bundle or deploying a production ready Canonical Distribution of Kubernetes.
+Deploying your own Kubernetes cluster may be done using conjure-up or deploying the kubernetes core bundle or deploying a production ready Canonical Distribution of Kubernetes.
 Kubernetes may be run locally on a Juju LXD cloud, or on a public cloud like AWS.

-Assume we want to run Kubenetes on a Juju instance running on AWS.
+Assume we want to run Kubernetes on a Juju instance running on AWS.

-juju bootstrap aws juju deploy kubernetes-core juju deploy aws-integrator juju trust aws-integrator
+juju bootstrap aws juju deploy kubernetes-core juju deploy cs:~containers/aws-integrator juju trust aws-integrator juju relate aws-integrator kubernetes-master juju relate aws-integrator kubernetes-worker

 juju trust command sets up the necessary configuration to allow Juju to request dynamic persistent volumes to use for storage (covered in another topic).